-Important: This function has been replaced by newer ones which may provide improved accuracy and whose names better reflect their usage.
-Although this function is still available for backward compatibility, you should consider using this newer function from now on, because the older variant may not be available in future versions of Excel, according to Microsoft.
-However, this is NOT the equivalent of F.DIST.
+Important: This (right-tailed) F.DIST function enhances an older function so that it may provide improved accuracy and whose names better reflect their usage.
+Although the previous function is still available for backward compatibility, you should consider using this newer function from now on, because the older variant may not be available in future versions of Excel, according to Microsoft.
+However, this is NOT the equivalent of FDIST.
 Interestingly, it is F.DIST.RT which supersedes FDIST.

 - x: this is required and represents the value at which to evaluate the function